I was first introduced to Qi Gong when I was 10 years old, as a martial arts student.

 Living as a hermit for 49 days, exploring my meditation practice, breathwork and Qi Gong as deeply as possible every day, was a life-changing experience.
 After the seven weeks were over I wanted to stay in the forest for the rest of my life.
 My practice had transformed in a way that could not have happened in any other way.

 At the time I was teaching Qi Gong and Martial Arts and continuing my studies with three of the highest-level Masters in the Western world (1992 – 1997).
 I had planned to return to my teaching and learning but had made a discovery that I did not want to lose.

 I had realized that not having students and teachers watching my every move, stopped me from trying to get it ‘right’.

 When I decided to stay in the forest, a quality of performance for others fell away, and I began to move in unexpected, but profoundly more effective ways (for me).
 Meditation invited me into a completely new dimension of stillness.

 I lived that way for as long as possible but eventually had to return to the modern world, my students, and my teachers.
 I was nervous that people would complain about the changes I had made to my practice.
 I expected my students to be upset at having to learn things ‘all over again’ and my teachers would try and make me go back to the old way.

 The opposite happened.

 One of my primary teachers smiled and said, ‘I see that you have bled into the scrolls.’

-Every Qi Gong teacher and student begins with imitating the scrolls – practicing what we can see and understand.
-Eventually, if you are determined and willing to commit a few years of personal practice, you will ‘bleed into’, or pour your heart and soul into your practice and then it will become yours.
+Every Qi Gong teacher and student begins by imitating the scrolls – practicing what we can see and understand.
+Eventually, if you are determined and willing to commit to a few years/decades of personal practice, you will ‘bleed into’, or pour your heart and soul into your practice and then it will become yours.

 It has always been this way.